 Just over a decade ago, several professionals from Pennsylvania joined together to try and find a way to bring low-cost, high-quality post-secondary education to underserved, and in some cases never served, communities in northern Pennsylvania.
-Northern Pennsylvania Regional College, developing out of the Educational Consortium of the Upper Allegheny (ECUA), was formally established in 2017 while partnering with Gannon University to offer accredited course work.
+Northern Pennsylvania Regional College (NPRC), developing out of the Educational Consortium of the Upper Allegheny (ECUA), was formally established in 2017 while partnering with Gannon University to offer accredited course work.
 NPRC began operating independently at the start of the Spring 2020 term in order to pursue regional accreditation.

 NPRC officials sat down with Erie News Now and discussed these plans to showcase NPRC and their progress at the evidentiary hearing for Erie County’s Community College Plan.
-In response to a question of whether an Erie County Community College will be a duplication of services the NPRC currently provides, Rick Smith, NPRC Vice President of Advancement and Engagement had this to say:
+In response to a question of whether an Erie County Community College will be a duplication of the services NPRC currently provides, Rick Smith, NPRC Vice President of Advancement and Engagement had this to say: